isomerpages/sfa-foodsecurity/pages/frequently-asked-questions.md

 ### Lim Chu Kang Master Plan
 ##### 1. I missed the signups for the Lim Chu Kang Master Plan Public Engagement sessions.
 Can I still participate?

-Our sign ups have ended for now.
+Our signups have ended for now.
 For those who are unable to join the engagement sessions, we welcome you to share your ideas and suggestions [here](https://form.gov.sg/#!/60829e0cc3ed7d0011ad49db).
 You can also bookmark this site or follow our Facebook page for updates on the engagement sessions.

 ##### 2. Why is SFA embarking on this exercise to master plan Lim Chu Kang?
 Given Singapore’s land scarcity and many competing needs, about 1% of land is set aside for agricultural use.
 While we will continue to identify alternative spaces to produce food, such as the rooftops of HDB multi-storey car parks, we will need to optimise and intensify our agricultural land to grow more with less.